-These beads are lined on the inside, presenting a metallic effect, while its exterior is designed with a clear or colored transparent glass.
+These beads are lined on the inside, presenting a metallic effect, while its exterior is designed with clear or colored transparent glass.

 Galvanized beads are made with an unstable zinc-based treatment that provides a frosted metallic finish to the seed bead’s surface.

 A Picasso finish presents luminous beads with a blotchy, speckled luster, giving them a natural, earthy look.
-This finish has an extensive range of color sort, ranging from light yellow to dark brown hue.
+This finish has an extensive range of color sorts, ranging from light yellow to dark brown hue.

 - Matte Finish